ubernostrum/django-flashpolicies/docs/policies.rst

    .. method:: allow_domain(domain, to_ports=None, secure=True)

-      Allow access for Flash content served from a particular domain.
+      Allows access for Flash content served from a particular domain.

       :param domain: The domain from which to allow access.
 May be either a full domain name (e.g., ``"example.com"``) or a